ninjablocks/node-ninja-blocks/README.md

  * Fetch all the user's device details.
  * Optionally if an object is passed as the first argument,
  * it will filter by the parameters.
 If a string is provided,
  * it will assume it's the device type intended for filtering.
+ *
+ * NOTE: The returned data is in the form guid => meta data
+ * You will need the guid for all the other device commands.
  */
 app.devices(function(err, data) { ... });
 app.devices({ device_type:'rgb_led' },function(err,data){ ... })